Sony Mobile has a tendency to launch a new smartphone every six months and it seems it has no intention of slowing down.

 - Also reports of 4K 5.5-inch display

-Reports suggest the new Sony Xperia devices will come in a 5-inch or 5.2-inch Full HD display and a larger 5.5-inch 4K display.
+Reports suggest new Sony Xperia devices will come in a 5-inch or 5.2-inch Full HD display and a larger 5.5-inch 4K display.
+There have also been claims of a Quad HD display device and a HD device, suggesting a potential five new handsets incoming, as we said earlier.

-Unlike its competitors, Sony has notoriously avoided the Quad HD fad, claiming users don't want to trade battery life for the extra pixels, so the suggestion of Full HD and 4K makes sense.
+Unlike its competitors, Sony has notoriously avoided the Quad HD fad, claiming users don't want to trade battery life for the extra pixels, so the suggestion of a Quad HD device is a little questionable.

 Sony Xperia X2: Camera